smq100/inish-optionanalysis/README.md

-# Securities and Markets Analysis Framework
+# Securities and Market Analysis Framework

 This is my personal securities and markets analysis framework.